cesarxxx23/Shrek-Tools/README.md

 ## License📃

 Distributed under the MIT License.
-See [LICENSE](https://github.com/blackray207/Shrek-Tools/blob/main/LICENSE) for more information.
+See [LICENSE](https://github.com/blackray207/Shrek-Tools/blob/main/LICENSE) for more information